Peaky Midwest 2018 will be held on April 27th - 29th at Castle Whately, just outside of Chicago. Registration is now open!

 Participants of all skill levels, including new players, are welcome to attend as players.

 The purpose of playtesting at Peaky Midwest is to give writers a first round of feedback for their games.
 We want playtesters to have fun, but we can’t promise you that there will be space for you in games you want to play or that we will be able to schedule games for you in every time slot.
 We will do our best to give you what you ask for, but our priority is making sure that each game gets what it needs to run a playtest.
-We promise that we will do our best to get you into the games you want to play.
-We won’t ever put you in games you tell us you will not play, even if that means not being able to make the required minimum players for a game.

 Please try your best to be kind to the writers.
 They want to know what parts of their games need work and are also exhausted from the last two days they spent writing.
 There will almost certainly be omissions, continuity errors, and flat out typos in the games you playtest at Peaky Midwest.
 Let the writers know what you see that looks wrong, and try to be forgiving.
 Do your best to ask questions before and during the game to clarify the writers’ intentions if you see something that doesn’t make sense.